someengineering/resoto.com/blog/2022/12-21-installing-cloud2sql/index.md

 :::caution

 Snowflake currently only supports Python 3.10.
-If you are using Python 3.11, use the individual database package instead of `cloud2sql[all]`.
+If you are using Python 3.11, use a database-specific package instead of `cloud2sql[all]`.

 :::

+<p><AsciinemaPlayer src="/asciinema/cloud2sql-install.cast" cols={80} rows={20} preload={true} autoPlay={true} loop={true} /></p>

 ## Configuration

-Cloud2SQL supports all sources supported by Resoto.
-By default, Cloud2SQL ships with AWS, Google Cloud, DigitalOcean, and Kubernetes source plugins pre-installed.
+**Cloud2SQL supports all sources supported by Resoto.** By default, Cloud2SQL ships with AWS, Google Cloud, DigitalOcean, and Kubernetes source plugins pre-installed.

-The configuration file is a [YAML](https://yaml.org) file that specifies which sources to load from and which destinations to export the data to.

-In this example we are going to configure AWS and export the data to a local SQLite database file.

-For authentication we have all options that `aws-cli` supports.
+Let's load some AWS data into a local SQLite database file.
+For authentication with AWS, we have all options supported by the AWS CLI.
 You can either export `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, or create a profile in your AWS config file and export `AWS_PROFILE`.

-Next let's load some AWS data into a local SQLite database file.
-Create a file `myconfig.yaml` with the following content:
+The configuration file is a [YAML](https://yaml.org) file that specifies sources to load data from and destinations to export data to.
+Create a file `myconfig.yaml`:

 ```yaml title="myconfig.yaml"
 sources: